I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and

 Resisting Wrongs Means Fighting For What's Right

-Politics are a dicy territory for most people, especially lately.
+Politics are more stressful than ever.
 President Donald J. Trump has done a great many things that appear to have only increased the divide among a great many groups throughout the United States, and conversations about him have created a ripple effect across the world.
+But could any good have come from the political divide currently gripping the United States?

 Democratic Senator Elizabeth Warren from Massachusetts was reading a letter from Coretta Scott King, the widow of civil rights icon Martin Luther King Jr., about Senator Jeff Sessions from Alabama.
 Sessions was confirmed as attorney general on Wednesday, February 8, 2017, but not before a couple of extraordinary things happened on the Senate floor on Feb.
 7.

 Firstly, Warren had attempted to read the letter in an open forum as the Senate was discussing the then-potential confirmation of Sessions as Attorney General, something which Democrats and likely some Republicans have been aghast over.
 Warren has become known as something of a liberal firebrand against President Trump and other like-minded individuals, and her reading of Scott King's letter only further inflamed Republican senators, who accused Warren of impugning Sessions' reputation.